-The proposed TIA was balloted through the Plumbing Technical Committee in accordance with the Regulations Governing Committee Projects, Section 5, to determine if there existed the necessary three-fourths majority support on technical merit and emergency nature to establish the recommendation for issuance.
-Although the ballot achieved the three-fourths majority support on technical merit, it fell short of the required vote for emergency nature.
+The proposed TIA was balloted through the Plumbing Technical Committee in accordance with the Regulations Governing Committee Projects to determine if there existed the necessary three-fourths majority support on technical merit and emergency nature to establish the recommendation for issuance.
+The ballot fell short on both accounts.